How Much Does a Website Cost in 2019?

-Content is King in 2017, just as it was in 2007.
+Content is King in 2019.
 It’s a simple matter of putting in the effort.
-Updating your site with a blog post, new product or even a (relevant) funny video you found on YouTube helps Google index your site.
-The idea of writing a blog post stops people in their tracks.
+Updating your site with a blog post, a new product or even a (relevant) funny video you found on YouTube helps Google index your site.
+Writing a blog post is an idea that stops people in their tracks.
 Remember what your English teacher used to say about your writing?
 She was wrong.
-Most people are great writers – they just don’t have the confidence.
-That insecurity is why my content writing service is taking off.
+Most people are good writers – they just don’t have the confidence.

-I wrote those as part of a Social Media Plan (now called Content Marketing).
-One company grew from $300k per annum to $10 million per annum using this technique.
+I wrote (and recorded) the above as part of a Content Marketing Plan.
+If you add enough text to your website, it’s more likely to get found.
+We grew one company grew from $300k per annum to $10 million per annum over 18 months using this technique.

 People buy from people.
 People trust people.
 Your website has to look and feel as if there are busy, friendly people behind it – ready to attend your every whim.

 With a DIY site, you are limited to the skills you possess and the time you have at your disposal.